uhasker/getting-things-done-in-next-js/src/chapter4/04-selecting-data.md

 ### Basics

 We will continue working with the inserted data from the last section.
-As a reminder this was the data that we inserted:
+As a reminder, this was the data that we've inserted:

 ```sql
 insert into task (title, description, duration, status) values